KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_basisu/README.md

 This extension adds the ability to specify textures using KTX2 images with Basis Universal supercompression.
 An implementation of this extension can use such images as an alternative to the PNG or JPEG images available in glTF 2.0 for more efficient asset transmission and reducing GPU memory footprint.
 Furthermore, specifying mip map levels is possible.

-When the extension is used, it's allowed to use value `image/ktx2` for the `image.mimeType` property.
+When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_basisu` texture extension object.

 ## glTF Schema Updates